-On October 20, 1977, exactly 36 years ago today, a plane carrying the Southern rock band Lynryd Skynryd crashed in a remote forest of near Gillsburg, Mississippi.
+On October 20, 1977, exactly 36 years ago today, a plane carrying the Southern rock band Lynryd Skynryd crashed in a remote forest near Gillsburg, Mississippi.
 The accident killed three band members- lead singer Ronnie Van Zant, guitarist/vocalist Steve Gaines, and backup vocalist Cassie Gaines -as well as the band’s assistant road manager and the two pilots manning the plane.
 Twenty others survived, though many suffered life-altering injuries.

 Backup singer JoJo Billingsley was the only band member not on the plane that night.
 According to official accounts, Billingsley was ill and planned to join the band a few days later.
 However, JoJo claimed she foresaw the crash in a dream two nights before the incident and begged other band members not to board the aircraft.